-Important: Titles longer than 30 characters will be rejected by the database.
+Important: Short titles longer than 30 characters will be rejected by the database:

-• 26 of 150 characters Please update the errors be saving. ne errors before Short Title Old Friends Equal Bad Neighbors Ü 31 of 30 characters
+26 of 150 characters × Please update the errors before saving.
+Old Friends Equal Bad Neighbors 31 of 30 characters 3

-Please craft Main Titles that can be edited down to 30 characters and still make sense.
+Please craft Main Titles so that they be edited down to fit the Short title field of 30 characters and still make sense.